 Roof structure rollover strength

-Utilizing modern available technology, diesel rail packs, battery packs, and associated hybrid technology for motive power, to provide a fast, frequent, reliable, safe, and environmentally responsible transportation system in the Province of Alberta,
+Utilizing modern available technology, diesel rail packs, battery packs, and associated hybrid technology (regenerative breaking) for motive power, to provide a fast, frequent, reliable, safe, and environmentally responsible transportation system in the Province of Alberta.

 Calgary Center - Due to the available area of the Center station, train length is restricted to 6 coaches.
 Therefore the power output and traction of conventional North American locomotives is not required, and smaller multiple engine locomotives can be used instead.

-Edmonton Legislature/Grandin - Due to the available area for the Legislature/Grandin station, train length is restricted to 3 coaches.
+Edmonton Legislature/Government Center - Due to the available area for the Legislature/Government Center station, train length is restricted to 5 coaches.
 Therefore the power output and traction of conventional North American locomotives is not required, and smaller multiple engine locomotives can be used instead.

-Passenger volume - Ridership from Airdrie is likely to be in the region of 3000 per day, and from the Okotoks area 2000 per day, the majority of these are likely during rush-hour.
-Therefore there is likely going to be less than 600 people per train, with a Bilevel train car able to seat 162 passengers and additional standees, the most efficient consist would be a 3-car train, these can be doubled up with future passenger growth.
+Passenger volume - Ridership in the Calgary - Edmonton corridor is likely to be in the region of 5000 per day, the majority of these are likely during rush-hour.
+Therefore there is likely going to be less than 600 people per train, with a Bilevel train car able to seat 162 passengers and additional standees, the most efficient consist would be a 4-car train, additional passenger cars can be added with future passenger growth.
 The power output and traction of conventional North American locomotives is not required, and smaller multiple engine locomotives can be used instead.